Ashkeelun/GitHealth/UseCase.md

 ## Failed End Condition
 1- The given URL non exists, and could not find GitHub repository, metrics cannot be calculated, and gives error message that that repository is not exist. <br />
 2- The given repository does not have parsable file, so cannot be calculated. <br />
-3- The given repository does not have enough data for metrics to be computed. <br />
-4- The user does not have access to view that metrics on that repository.